znbailey/jQuery-Dependent-Fields/README.md

 Example Usage
 ---------------

+You probably want to just [look at the example](https://github.com/znbailey/jQuery-Dependent-Fields/blob/master/example.html), but if you prefer to read prose instead of code, here goes --

 `$('#form-field').dependsOn('#master-field');`

 If #master-field is a checkbox, the row containing '#form-field' will be shown/hidden based on whether the master field is checked/unchecked, respectively.